nrkno/dotnetskolen/README_EN.md

 ...
 ```

-The first thing we need to fix is ​​the creation of `Sending` values ​​in `Tests.fs` in the unit test project.
-Here we need to do the same thing we did in `DataAccess.fs`, and call the `Title.create` function to create `Title` values ​​in the `Sending` type.
+The first thing we need to fix is ​​the creation of `Transmission` values ​​in `Tests.fs` in the unit test project.
+Here we need to do the same thing we did in `DataAccess.fs`, and call the `Title.create` function to create `Title` values ​​in the `Transmission` type.

 ☑️ Fix the compilation errors in `Tests.fs` in the unit test project in the same way we did for `DataAccess.fs`.

-The creation of `Sending` values ​​in `Mock.fs` in the integration test project fails for the same reason as above.
+The creation of `Transmission` values ​​in `Mock.fs` in the integration test project fails for the same reason as above.

 ☑️ Fix the compilation errors in the same way.

 ##### Channel

-Now that we have seen how we can implement a separate type for the `Title` field in the `Sending` type, we can move on to following the same pattern for channel as well.
+Now that we have seen how we can implement a separate type for the `Title` field in the `Transmission` type, we can move on to following the same pattern for channel as well.

 ☑️ Follow the same pattern for channel as we did for title.
 Keep the following points in mind:

 - Create your own type for `Channel` in `Domain.fs` with private constructor
 - Create your own module for `Channel` in `Domain.fs` with `create` and `value` functions
-- Move `isKanalValid` function between the type and the module for `Kanal`
+- Move `isChannelValid` function between the type and the module for `Channel`
-- Use the new `Channel` type in the `Sending` type in `Domain.fs`
+- Use the new `Channel` type in the `Transmission` type in `Domain.fs`
 - Fix compilation error in API project:
-  - Remove check for channel in `isSendingValid` function in `Domain.fs`
+  - Remove check for channel in `isTransmissionValid` function in `Domain.fs`
-  - Creation of `Channel` values ​​in `sendingEntityToDomain` function in `DataAccess.fs`
+  - Creation of `Channel` values ​​in `transmissionEntityToDomain` function in `DataAccess.fs`
   - Retrieving `Channel` values ​​in the `fromDomain` function in `Dto.fs`
 - Fix compilation errors in the test projects:
-  - Creation of `Sending` values ​​in `Tests.fs` in the unit test project
+  - Creation of `Transmission` values ​​in `Tests.fs` in the unit test project
-  - Creation of `Sending` values ​​in `Mock.fs` in the integration test project
+  - Creation of `Transmission` values ​​in `Mock.fs` in the integration test project

 ##### Start and end time